 Common circumstance changes that allow modifications to alimony orders:

 - Change in employment status

 - Change in salary

 Alimony orders should generally not exceed 30 to 35 percent of the difference between each spouse’s gross incomes.
-With the help of an alimony lawyer, you may be able to successfully modify your alimony order to better fit your circumstances.
+With the help of an alimony lawyer, you may be able to modify your alimony order to better fit your circumstances successfully.